surendranath-wissen/tempdata/ai docs/1_exception_lib.md

-I'll analyze the Error Handling library in detail to explain its architecture, patterns, and how it provides centralized error management across the entire application.

-[4 tools called]

-Now let me examine the configuration files:

-[2 tools called]

-Now let me examine how the error handling service is integrated in the application:

-[1 tool called]

-Now let me examine how error handling is used in the foundation base classes:

-[1 tool called]

-Now let me examine how error handling is used in business services:

-[1 tool called]

 # 🔍 **Detailed Analysis: Error Handling Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the Error Handling library, its patterns, and how it provides centralized error management across the entire application.